Undergraduate Degree Programs

 Check our the more than 120 combined majors offered.

-Students who have completed an undergraduate degree and would like to further their education, but who are not committed to a full degree program may enroll on a part-time basis and cannot exceed more than two courses per semester.
+Students who have completed an undergraduate degree and would like to further their education, but who are not committed to a full degree program may enroll on a part-time basis — not exceeding more than two courses per semester.
 These students may earn a maximum of 12 semester hours over time prior to applying to a degree program.

-College of Science students can choose a minor to complement their major, either in the following COS disciplines or in another program at Northeastern.
+College of Science students can choose a minor to complement their major, either in the following science disciplines or in another program at Northeastern.